owensgl/biol525D/Topic_10/readme.md

 Then transfer it to your laptop.
 Open Splitstree and select the biol525D.snps.splitstree.fasta file.
 The first tree you see is a NeighbourNet, but you can also select many other algorithms or distance methods.
 When you're done, it can be exported as a svg for editing in adobe illustrator or inkscape.

+## Daily Questions:
+1. What are two biological scenarios where you would want to use a reticulate tree, versus the standard non-reticulate tree, to represent the phylogeny?
+2. What does it mean when something has 50% bootstrap support?
+What are two possible reasons that a node may have low support?
+Include one biological and one methodological reason.